 Nursery Rhyme Murderer, Installment 2

 In a previous post, called Ode to Lacey's Song Skills, I showed the world my sister's lack of nursery rhyme skills.
 Granted, it's been probably 17 years since anyone has read them to her, and she only had one younger sibling with whom to repeat them.
 Maybe that can be her excuse.
 She's just hilarious.
+This weekend she was over, sitting on the coffee table, repeating more nursery rhymes (again, this will be more fun for you to read if you sing along):

 "This old man, he played one, he played knick-knack on my thumb.
 With a knick-knack, paddy whack, give a dog a bone.
 This old dog came rolling home."